 The integration of all the services you use from your favorite search provider just keeps on getting better.
 Today, Google announced that you can now share content from your Google Drive directly to Google+.
 It's not just a matter of a simple link, either (unless you're on mobile).
 A built-in viewer for PDFs, videos, slideshow presentations and more make the experience virtually seamless.

 To share to Google+, you simply click the Share button like normal where you'll find the new option waiting, in addition to the usual Gmail, Facebook, and Twitter.
-Of course, none of the other methods have quite this level of integration and ease of use.

 Before I get your hopes up, no they haven't improved spreadsheets yet.
 However, that is on the way.
 What is arriving now, though, is the ability to add comments to your documents, view tables, and improved Google presentations viewing support.
 You'll even get speaker notes and the ability to swipe between slides.